Myanmar Travel Information

 - Got a question or comment about Myanmar?
 Ask a Travel Expert!

 Electrical current is 230 volts, 50Hz.
-European plugs with two circular metal pins as well as British style plugs with two flat blades and one flat grounding blade are used.
+European plugs with two circular metal pins are most common.

-Malaria and dengue fever are common in Myanmar, especially during the rainy season (May to October) and visitors are usually encouraged to take anti-malaria medication, although there is little danger if you are only visiting the cities of Yangon and Mandalay.
+Vaccinations for hepatitis A and hepatitis B are recommended for all travellers.
+Malaria is common in Myanmar, especially during the rainy season (May to October) and visitors are usually encouraged to take anti-malaria medication, although there is no danger if you are only visiting the cities of Yangon and Mandalay.
 Travellers from yellow fever infected areas require a vaccination certificate to enter Myanmar.
 If you will be spending a lot of time outdoors in rural areas you should also consider getting vaccinated for rabies and Japanese encephalitis.
-MSG (monosodiumglutomate) is added liberally to many dishes and travellers sensitive to this ingredient should specify "no Ajinomoto" when ordering.

-There are basic medical facilities in Rangoon and Mandalay, but for serious medical cases, evacuation is recommended.
+There are basic medical facilities in Yangon (Rangoon) and Mandalay, but in general medical facilities in Myanmar are poor and evacuation is recommended for serious medical cases.
 Payment in cash is usually required before any treatment.
 Comprehensive medical insurance is advised.

-The Burmese offer their help freely and genuinely, and don't expect anything in return, though gratuity is greatly appreciated.
-Tipping 5 percent on a meal is acceptable.
+The Burmese offer their help freely and genuinely, and don't expect much in return, though gratuity is greatly appreciated.
+Tipping 10 percent on a meal is considered quite generous.
 Porters, drivers and tour guides expect a small tip.

 It is rude to step over any part of a person or touch an adult on the head, and hugging and kissing in public is frowned upon.
 Most Burmese families don't wear shoes in their homes and if visiting it is advised to remove shoes before entering the house.
 Monks should be treated with respect, even if they are children, and women should not speak to or touch monks.
-When dining out it is best to keep voices low in restaurants.
+Religion practices, beliefs and sites should be treated with respect; insulting religion is a prosecutable offense in Myanmar.
+Homosexuality is technically illegal but the law is seldom enforced.

-The international dialling code for Burma (Myanmar) is +95.
+The international dialling code for Myanmar (Burma) is +95.
 The outgoing code is 00 followed by the relevant country code.
 The area code for Yangon (Rangoon) is (1) and Mandalay is (2).
 Internet cafes are widely available in Mandalay and Yangon and public telephone booths can be found on nearly every street corner as well as at railway stations and airports; however, international calls are expensive.
-The military regime carefully controls and monitors all internet use in Burma and restricts internet access through software-based censorship that limits the materials individuals can access online.
-A loop-hole has been reported by some travellers: add an "s" to the "http" portion of the URL to bypass the blocked site.
-Several cyber cafes have been allowed to open, but access to the internet is very expensive, and access to most international e-mail services such as Hotmail and Yahoo is prohibited, although Gmail can now be accessed.
+The government has been known to monitor and censor internet usage and some websites may not be available.

-Two bottles of liquor, two cartons of cigarettes or 100 cigars and half litre of perfume are allowed per person.
+Two bottles of liquor, 200 cigarettes or 50 cigars, and half litre of perfume are allowed per person.
 Valuables including jewellery, cameras, electronic equipment, etc, should be declared at customs upon arrival.
 Purchases of locally bought goods may require receipts upon departure.

 Become our Myanmar Travel Expert